 In the meantime, we strongly encourage clients to speak with their advisor before making any significant decisions regarding the sale of assets or the acquisition of new investment properties.

 Whilst tax reform can feel unsettling, optimising your portfolio through the ever-changing economic landscape is paramount to future success.
-Reach out to our Tax Advisory Partner Tim Olynk or Jonathan Smarrelli, our Property Advisory Director – they are here to help you understand what these changes could mean for your specific situation and how your portfolio will benefit from strategic decision-making.
+Reach out to our Tax Advisory Partner Tim Olynyk or Jonathan Smarrelli, our Property Advisory Director – they are here to help you understand what these changes could mean for your specific situation and how your portfolio will benefit from strategic decision-making.